aspecto-io/opentelemetry-ext-js/instrumentation-migration.md

 You should apply the following changes to the files:
 - Don't use `moduleVersionAttributeName` from config.
 Store the value in an hook to make it accessible.
-- Use `fooInfo` for hooks configuration. e.g don't use many parameters to hook function signature, use just one paraameter and store everything inside.
+- Use `fooInfo` for hooks configuration. e.g don't use many parameters to hook function signature, use just one parameter and store everything inside.
 - Document any breaking changes in the README
 - use the new package name in instrumentation constructor